Byzantine-Resilient Secure Federated Learning: Related Work

 The remainder of the paper is organized as follows.
 In Section~\ref{Sec:Background}, we provide background on federated learning.
-Section~\ref{Sec:System} presents our system model along with the key parameters that are used to evaluate the system performance.
+Section~\ref{Sec:System} presents our system model along with the key parameters used to evaluate the system performance.
 Section~\ref{Sec:framework} introduces our framework and the details of the specific components.
-Section~\ref{Sec:theoretical_result} presents our theoretical results, whereas our numerical evaluations are provided in Section~\ref{Sec:experiments}, to demonstrate the convergence and Byzantine-resilience of the proposed framework.
+Section~\ref{Sec:theoretical_result} presents our theoretical results, whereas our numerical evaluations are provided in Section~\ref{Sec:experiments}, to demonstrate the convergence and Byzantine-resilience.
 The paper is concluded in Section~\ref{Sec:conclusion}.
 The following notation is used throughout the paper.
 We represent a scalar variable with $x$, whereas $\mathbf{x}$ represents a vector.
 A set is denoted by $\mathcal{X}$, whereas $[N]$ refers to the set $\{1, \ldots, N\}$.
-The term i.i.d. refers to independent identically distributed random variables.